bsurc/docs/docs/scheduling.md

 Ideally, you want to choose a time limit that is just longer than you expect your job to run.
 If no time limit is specified, a default of twelve hours will be set.
-If you have a running job that needs more time, you can update the job's time limit by running:
+You can update the job's time limit by running:
 ```bash
 scontrol update job JOBID timelimit=NEWTIMELIMIT
 ```
 where `JOBID` is the job id of the job you want to update and `NEWTIMELIMIT` is the new time limit.

+!!! note "Updating time limits"

+    You will only be able to increase the time limit of a job that is still queued.
+Once a job is running, you will only be able to _decrease_ the time limit.

+    If you need more time on a currently running job, please email us at researchcomputing@boisestate.edu.

 If you want to change the name of the file where the script output is logged, you can use the following line: